This article was updated on April 29, 2022

-There are over 30 million small businesses in the United States.
+There are over 32 million small businesses in the United States.
 Every spring they’re recognized during National Small Business Week.
 This week-long celebration - organized by the Small Business Administration (SBA) - highlights the vital role small businesses, like yours, play in bolstering local communities.
-While National Small Business Week is traditionally celebrated during the first week of May, the pandemic pushed this year’s celebrations to September.

-But acknowledging the hard work you put into growing your business goes beyond a one week period.
-We know many local businesses faced unique challenges over the past year so we’re taking a moment to spotlight five local business owners from across the country.
-Read on to learn how they navigated the pandemic, what community means to them, and the successful business tips they implemented.
+But acknowledging the hard work you put into growing your business goes beyond a one-week period.
+We know many local businesses faced unique challenges throughout the pandemic, so we’re taking a moment to spotlight five local business owners from across the country.
+Read on to learn how they navigated the pandemic, what community means to them, and the successful business tips they implemented using Nextdoor.

 Coco Hankerson helps neighbors declutter their homes while protecting the environment